karanchuri/PermissionManager/README.md

 ![ScreenShot](https://github.com/karanchuri/PermissionManager/blob/master/demo.gif?raw=true)

 This Library automatically search for permission in androidmanifests file and request for the same.
-Also if request is cancelled it shows a popup window with alert to grant permission.
+Also, if request is cancelled it shows a popup window with alert to grant permission.
 If the app can no longer request permission due to "Don't ask again" on permission it will toast a message to grant permission from settings.
-All the action performed after grant or deny can be customized by overriding methode shown below.
-Custom permission can be checked insted of all permission in androidmanifests file.
+All the action performed after grant or deny can be customized by overriding method shown below.
+Custom permission can be checked instead of all permission in androidmanifests file.

 Setup:
 Add it in your root build.gradle at the end of repositories:

 	allprojects {
 		repositories {